landbigdata/course-2024/dev/project_guidelines.md

   * What are the benefits of your proposed model against other approaches?
 7. **References**: You must cite all of the papers and codes that you have used in your project.

 You will not be penalized if your system performs poorly, if you analyze the model output and explain why it failed which is much more important to us.
 Your report will be graded based on its quality.
-By quality, we mean how well you explained, expanded, and conveyed your problem and its challenges; how well you could persuade usage of a specific model for solving a particular task, your results and implementation, your writing quality, and your understanding of the problem and Scientific Writing tools.
+By quality, we mean how well you explained, expanded, and conveyed your problem and its challenges; how well you could persuade usage of a specific model for solving a particular task, your results and implementation, your writing quality, and your understanding of the problem and 科技论文写作：信息获取与表达 tools.

 To have an estimate of how much and how well you should write this report please look at the [here](http://cs229.stanford.edu/proj2018/) and [here](http://cs229.stanford.edu/proj2017/)